-Disability: A physical or mental condition that can limits your movements, senses, or activities.
+Disability: A physical, mental, intellectual, or sensory condition that can limit your movements, senses, or activities for a long time.
+In Alberta, persons with a disability are eligible for free supports.

 Family doctor: A medical doctor who gives care to people who any sex or age.
 They send you to specialist doctors if you need them.